ricky-sharma/ProductsManagement/README.md

 - Microsoft Visual Studio
 - SQL Database Server
-- Please install Node.js for running the project https://nodejs.org/en/download/
+- Please install Node.js for running the project. https://nodejs.org/en/download/
 - Please update the database connection string as per your database configuration.
 Currently the below configuration is set in appsettings.json file in ProductsManagement project folder.